BRUGES TRAVEL GUIDE

 How to get around Bruges

 Bruges is a wonderfully compact city.
-Being so small is part of its charming, fairytale appeal.
+I think that being so small is part of its charming, fairytale appeal.
 Plus, it also makes Bruges a great option for solo travellers, as there’s no need to navigate any complex public transport systems.

 Best time to visit Bruges